William Thornton Montgomery: Early life and education

 Growing up at Davis Bend, William Thornton Montgomery experienced a childhood unlike many other enslaved individuals of his time.
 He witnessed firsthand the implementation of Joseph Davis's progressive policies, which included providing education, fair treatment, and opportunities for personal development to the enslaved community.
 The enslaved were encouraged to learn trades that interested them, and Davis allowed them to keep extra money they made in their chosen skilled work, rare among Southern slave owners.
 It was illegal to teach an enslaved person how to read and write in Mississippi, but Joseph Davis encouraged it.

 Moreover, Davis Bend's unique approach to governance extended to its legal system.
 Overseers were prohibited from punishing individuals without a fair trial at the plantation's Hall of Justice, and sexual exploitation of enslaved women, a common practice elsewhere in the South, was strictly forbidden.
 As "progressive" as Joseph Davis' policies may seem however, his general rule as that "the less people are governed, the more submissive they will be to control."

-Despite the relative comfort afforded to them at Davis Bend, Montgomery and his family never lost sight of their ultimate goal: freedom.
-Their time at the plantation instilled in them a sense of resilience and determination, laying the foundation for their future endeavors as free individuals.
+Although the Montgomery family experienced comparatively better living conditions at Davis Bend than many enslaved people elsewhere, they remain enslaved and continued to seek their freedom.

 The experience of growing up at Davis Bend shaped William Thornton Montgomery's worldview and instilled in him a desire to challenge the status quo.
 It was here that he first encountered the principles of community cooperation and self-sufficiency, ideals that would later influence his entrepreneurial pursuits and advocacy for African American empowerment.